 The Department of Labor ("DOL") has issued final regulations which specify the actions plan administrators must take to provide participants and beneficiaries sufficient information about their designated investment alternatives and plan and investment fees and expenses.
 These regulations address fiduciary duties which are in addition to a plan administrator's duty under ERISA to prudently select and monitor directed investment alternatives.
 These regulations apply regardless of whether a plan has elected to comply with ERISA section 404(c).
-The effective date of the final regulations is the plan year beginning on or after November 1, 2011 (or January 1, 2012, for a plan with a calendar year/plan year).
+The effective date of the initial notice to participants is 60 days after July 1, 2012, the date the service provider fee disclosure is effective.
+As such, the compliance date for the initial disclosure from plan administrators to participants is August 30, 2012.